-Chris Lavin, MBA, FCMC
+Chris Lavin, FCMC

 Chris Lavin

-Chris Lavin , MBA, FCMC
+Chris Lavin , FCMC

-National Consulting Leader Regional Managing Partner, Prairies Advisory Services
+National Consulting Leader

-Chris works for public and not-for-profit clients on projects throughout Canada, the U.S, U.K. and France, advising senior executives on organizational and business transformation and change initiatives.
-His experience includes complex project management, systems integration, process analysis and redesign, strategic business management and organizational review, operations management and reorganization, activity-based management and marketing strategy.
+Chris works for public and not-for-profit clients on projects throughout Canada, the U.S, U.K., and France, advising senior executives on organizational and business transformation and change initiatives.
+His experience includes complex project management, systems integration, process analysis and redesign, strategic business management and organizational review, operations management and reorganization, activity-based management, and marketing strategy.

-Before joining MNP, Chris was the president of a strategic management consulting company and a Partner and Public Sector Alberta leader at a Big 4 firm.
+Before joining MNP, Chris was the president of a strategic management consulting company and a partner and public sector Alberta leader at a Big 4 firm.

 Contact Chris Today